 Can Zwift racing provide a new route to success?

 Although you may be riding in a virtual world, the pain is very much real!

-Racing on Zwift occurs every day, and often multiple times throughout each day, catering for riders in different parts of the world.
-For example, 14 races were carried out on the 22nd December 2016.
-The choice is incredible.
+Racing on Zwift has exploded in terms of popularity.
+Racing on Zwift occurs countless times throughout each day, catering for riders in different parts of the world; the choice is incredible.
 Each race often categorises riders based on their FTP.
 The categories generally work like this:

 - (A) : 4.0w/kg or higher